Skip to content

 2.6 Model Risk Management Comprehensive MRM framework

-2.11 Bias Testing Fairness validation
+2.11 Bias Testing Fairness validation for traditional models; analogous principle for GenAI reviews

-2.16 RAG Source Integrity Input data validation
+2.16 RAG Source Integrity Analogous principle for GenAI grounding-source validation

 3.2 Usage Analytics Performance monitoring

-3.10 Hallucination Feedback Output quality monitoring
+3.10 Hallucination Feedback Analogous principle for GenAI output-quality monitoring

 Applicability: